This article contains the best books on body language with a short introduction.

 Kindle | Paperback | Hardcover | Audiobook

 You don’t need to be in law enforcement to read this book.
-Any man can read What Every Body is Saying and benefit from becoming a little better at reading body language.
-Navarro even talks about how reading body language can help your dating game.
+Anyone can read What Every Body is Saying and benefit from becoming a little better at reading body language.
+Navarro even talks about how reading body language can help your dating.

-This book will force you to pay attention to your interactions with others.
+This book demands you to pay attention to your interactions with others.
 You’ll notice their body language, whether or not they are nervous, how comfortable they are, and more.

 After body language cues are pointed out it becomes difficult to not see them.

 Navarro wrote a follow up to what Every Body is saying called The Dictionary of Body Language.
-We haven’t read it, but it is advertised as a encyclopedia of body language.
+We haven’t read it, but it is advertised as an encyclopedia of body language.

 Notable Passages: